 - 1. Executive Committee.
 The Executive Committee acts on behalf of the Board as the main approving body for Company exposures particularly approval/confirmation of credit proposals, investments, and disposal of acquired assets.
 The Executive Committee shall be composed of at least (4) directors and at least one (1) member of senior management who shall be appointed/designated by the Board of Directors. - 2.
 Audit Committee.
 The Audit Committee ensures the integrity of financial reporting and provides oversight of the internal and external audit functions.
-It is vested by the Board with the following authority:
+It is vested by the Board with the following authority: - a.

-- a.
 Review and approve the audit scope and frequency, and the annual internal audit plan. - b.
 Provide oversight on the Internal Audit Department and appointment of the Chief Internal Auditor as well as the Company's independent external auditor, the terms and conditions of its engagement and removal of which only the independent and non-executive directors should decide. - c.
-Monitor and evaluate the adequacy and effectiveness of the Company's internal control system, including financial, operational and compliance controls and risk management annually. - d.
-Receive and review reports of internal and external auditors, the Compliance Officer, and regulatory agencies, where applicable, and ensure that management is taking appropriate corrective actions, in a timely manner in addressing control and compliance issues with regulatory agencies. - e.
-Review the Company's quarterly, semi-annual, and annual financial statements before submission to the Board. - f.
-Review and update the Audit Committee Charter at least annually, investigate any matter within its term of reference and provide mechanisms for reporting of improprieties and malpractices, independent investigation, follow-up action and subsequent resolution of complaints. - g.
+Monitor and evaluate the adequacy and effectiveness of the Company's internal control system, including financial, operational and compliance controls annually. - d.
+Receive and review reports of internal and external auditors, the Compliance Officer, and regulatory agencies, where applicable, and shall address all issues and concerns from auditors expeditiously and effectively by ensuring that management is taking appropriate corrective actions in a timely manner and take appropriate corrective actions in addressing control and compliance issues with regulatory agencies. - e.
+Review the Company's quarterly, semi-annual, and annual financial statements before submission to the Board and ensure that no revisions to the Company's financial statements are implemented for reasons other than mandated changes in accounting practices. - f.
+Review and update the Audit Committee Charter at least annually, investigate any matter within its term of reference and provide mechanisms for reporting of improprieties and malpractices, independent investigation, follow-up action and subsequent resolution of complaints.

+g.
 Ensure that the internal auditors shall have free and full access to all the company's records, properties and personnel relevant to the internal audit activity.
 The internal audit activity shall be free from interference in determining the scope of internal auditing examinations, performing work, and communicating results.

 The Committee shall be composed of at least three (3) independent members of the Board of Directors.
+The Chairperson is appointed by the Board of Directors.
 Advisers may also be appointed to the Audit Committee by the Board of Directors.
 Membership exclusions apply to the Chief Executive Officer, Chief Financial Officer and/or Treasurer, or officers holding equivalent positions.